Slipping Rib Syndrome Organization®

 In many cases, radiologic imaging of the chest and abdomen, such as chest X-rays, MRIs, and regular CT scans, do not reveal any abnormalities.
 While costal cartilage may not be visible in regular CT scans, 3D CT or High-Resolution scans can uncover protruding ribs and costal cartilage.
 High-resolution ultrasound (Dynamic ultrasound) can confirm the ribs' movement and compression of muscles, tendons, and intercostal nerves.

 Although Slipping Rib Syndrome was identified by a British orthopedic surgeon in 1919, it remains a relatively obscure condition in the medical field.
+Its impact on various parts of the body also makes it challenging to diagnose, frequently leading to misdiagnosis.

+Due to a lack of awareness, only a limited number of specialists and surgeons can diagnose and treat slipping rib syndrome.
 We aim to increase awareness of this debilitating condition, "Slipping Rib Syndrome," to expand access to diagnosis and treatment.

 Clicking rib syndrome